alexstewartja/game-asset-mcp/README.md

    - **3D Assets**:
      - First generates an image using the Hugging Face Inference API with "gokaygokay/Flux-Game-Assets-LoRA-v2" model.
      - Then converts the image to a 3D model using either:
-       - **InstantMesh**: A multi-step process with preprocessing, multi-view generation, and 3D model creation.
+       - **InstantMesh**: A multi-step process with preprocessing (/preprocess), multi-view generation (/generate_mvs), and 3D model creation (/make3d).
-       - **Hunyuan3D-2**: A streamlined process using the /generation_all endpoint for direct 3D model generation.
+       - **Hunyuan3D-2**: A streamlined process using the /generation_all endpoint for direct 3D model generation with optimized parameters (20 steps instead of 50).
 4. **File Output**: Saves the asset (image for 2D, OBJ and GLB files for 3D) locally in the assets directory.
 5. **Response**: Returns the resource URI (e.g., `asset://3d_model/filename.glb`) for immediate use.